How Do I Volunteer?

 - Watch the online volunteer orientation

-- Interview with Matt Bates, Volunteer and Community Outreach Coordinator
+- Interview with the Volunteer Manager

 - Submit to a background screening for people over the age of 18.
 A reference screening will be conducted for people under the age of 18.